Objective

 contrast_edit | Has edit access to applications within Contrast UI |

-contrast_view | Has view access into applications within Contrast UI |
+contrast_view | Has view access to applications within Contrast UI |

-contrast_acme_proj | Has edit access into the Acme project applications developers are working on |
+contrast_acme_proj | Has edit access to the Acme project applications developers are working on |

 Add the Mappings for users and groups